Chapter 7: Prior Generations

 Emery’s father, Abraham, died when Emery was six years old.
 His wife Hannah lived until Emery was thirty-three.
 Abraham’s will stated that his farm property would be divided among the three children, Martha, Emery, and Florence at Hannah’s death.
 A copy of the will is included in the Appendix.
 Hannah died in 1893 but there is no record that Emery received an inheritance at that time.

 The 1890 Walla Walla city guide lists Emery’s profession as a gardener.
 As a young man, Emery was better educated than most of his peers.
 The education did not help him to find work or an occupation where his education was valued.
 His first marriage in Indiana was unsuccessful.
-After moving to Walla Walla he married Hattie Abbot who had roots in the Wall Wall area.
+After moving to Walla Walla he married Hattie Abbot who had roots in the Walla Walla area.

 in 1890 Winfield Scott Offner owned a prosperous wholesale grocery business.
 Winfield’s wife Francis Abbot was an older sister to Hattie Abbott.
 Naturally, Emery and Hattie became aquatinted.
 At this time the town of Walla Walla was a rough western town.
 Although the surrounding community had rich agricultural land, the town served as the gateway to the silver mines in Idaho.
 It was a rough Western town.